lwilletts/fwm/README.md

 ###### adjust

-Adjusts position of window in a direction by the amount chosen in fwmrc.
+Adjusts position of window in a direction by the moveamount given in cwmrc.

 ###### closer